 The ghost of John Trevor V

 Sometimes inside the house, the sound of loud wailing is heard.
 This might be caused by the ghost of John Trevor V. He died at Plas Teg somewhere in the mid 18th century due to the injuries he sustained after driving his carriage against a tree at high speed.
 John Trevor V had been drunk.
-He allegedly killed his cheating wife in a wave of anger shortly before his death ride.
+He allegedly killed his cheating wife in a wave of anger shortly before his deed.
 He died a very slow and painful death.

 Other ghosts and legends of the house